Telephony Support for Lync Online

-Implementing a Microsoft Exchange environment, complete with email and Active Directory, is a daunting task for small and medium sized businesses.
-A highly trained and certified IT staff is required to configure and maintain this complex web of technology.
-The servers and software needed to run it can require a significant capital investment.
+A Microsoft Exchange environment, complete with email and Active Directory can seem be a daunting task for small and medium sized businesses.
+You may think you need a highly trained and certified IT staff to configure and maintain this complex web of technology.
+Also the servers and software needed to run it can require a significant capital investment.

 Microsoft Office 365 is a service that brings a comprehensive Microsoft solution to even the smallest operation, through a hosted system that delivers Microsoft Exchange and Office applications.
 This cloud-based solution eliminates the burden of investing in capital and technical staff required to deploy a full Microsoft solution on-site.

-Lync Express is an appliance that supports a complete Lync solution, packaged with an SBC and interface hardware for the PSTN.
+Express for Lync is an all-in-one server that supports a complete Lync solution, packaged with an SBC and interface hardware for the PSTN.
 The server is “right sized” to run all of the software that is installed, ensuring the hardware is not under-powered, leading to poor performance, and is not over-specified, leading to wasted capital expenditure and power consumption.

-Lync Express includes a Lync server, edge server, mediation server and session border controller.
+Express for Lync includes a Lync server, edge server, mediation server and session border controller.
 It can also supply Active Directory if required.

-Lync Express offers a variety of PSTN connection options, including T1/E1, BRI/ISDN and FXO analog interfaces, depending on the model.
+Express for Lync offers a variety of PSTN connection options, including T1/E1, BRI/ISDN and FXO analog interfaces, depending on the model.
 This gives corporations the choice of using SIP trunks, traditional telephone trunks, or both.

-Lync Express is the ONLY Lync server appliance with a built-in VoIP gateway and SBC.
+Express for Lync is the Lync server appliance with a built-in VoIP gateway and SBC that are qualified and tested for Lync.
 It is the easiest and most convenient way to deploy Lync with telephony support for Office 365, for a branch office or for a complete PBX replacement using Lync for installations of less than 1,000 users.